gristlabs/grist-help/help/investment-research.md

 different way to show data, and they can be linked in the same way as tables.

-For our example, we’ll add a new page with a summary table: select widget “Table”, data “Investments”, group by “funded_year”, click "Add to Page".
+For our example, we’ll add a new page with a summary table: select widget “Table”, data “Investments”, group by “funded_year”, click "Add Page".

 ![23-dynamic-start](images/investment-research/23-dynamic-start.png)